spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 # Create VMware Private Cloud Gateway (PCG)

 There are two supported PCG installation methods for VMware vSphere.
 You can use the Palette CLI, or you can use an OVA/OVF template.
-Review the prerequisites for each option to help you identify the correct install method.
+Review the prerequisites for each option to help you identify the correct installation method.

 <br />